 Getting Started

-Adding Dregs to your application is similar to adding Google Analytics.
-Drop in a script tag, identify your users, track key events, and Dregs immediately starts fingerprinting devices and scoring identities.
+Adding Dregs to your application resembles adding Google Analytics.
+Drop in a script tag, identify your users, track key events, and Dregs starts fingerprinting devices and scoring identities.
 Most integrations take under an hour.

 Prerequisites